-Participants in this study are 298 students (223 female and 75 male) of VI, VIII and X semester attenting the School of Dental Medicine, University of Belgrade, Belgrade, Serbia, who voluntarily gave and signed their written consent (available in Appendix) to participate in the research.
-Students born between the years 1993 and 2001 participated in the study, with the majority of participants born between 1998 and 2000, resulting in 157 students (more than 50%).
+Participants in this study were 298 students (223 female and 75 male) in the sixth, eighth, and tenth semester attending the School of Dental Medicine, University of Belgrade, Belgrade, Serbia, who voluntarily gave and signed their written consent (available in the Appendix) to participate in the research.
+Students born between 1993 and 2001 participated in the study, with the majority of participants born between 1998 and 2000, resulting in 157 students (more than 50%).

-All students were divided into two groups, sample without MIH and sample in which MIH was diagnosed.
-Eligibility criteria: all students who showed at least one tooth affected by molar-incisor hypomineralization were referred for inclusion in the study and categorized in the MIH group.
-Exclusion criteria were: patients undergoing orthodontic treatment with the fixed appliance; which did not allow an adequate clinical examination.
-Students with other developmental defects of teeth (fluorosis, amelogenesis imperfecta, and dentinogenesis imperfecta), syndromes associated with enamel formation defects were classified in group without MIH.
+All students were divided into two groups: a sample without MIH and a sample in which MIH was diagnosed.
+Eligibility criteria were as follows: all students who showed at least one tooth affected by molar-incisor hypomineralization were referred for inclusion in the study and categorized in the MIH group.
+Exclusion criteria were the following: patients undergoing orthodontic treatment with a fixed appliance, which did not allow an adequate clinical examination.
+Students with other developmental defects of teeth (fluorosis, amelogenesis imperfecta, and dentinogenesis imperfecta), or syndromes associated with enamel formation defects were classified in the group without MIH.